-Outside of these times, you will need to contact the PSRO.
+Outside of these times, you will need to contact the lead region for your specialty - refer to the 'who do I contact' section.
 It cannot be guaranteed that any changes to your preferences can be made though and will depend on the stage of the process at that time.

 In most cases the region will have provided all that they can at that stage and it may be that no additional information is available.
 However, you can check the relevant region's website for information about the region and programme.